samreality4/CoAI/README.md

 # CoAI

-CoAI is an SPA that stores previously solved coding problem that can be viewed and searched.
+CoAI is an SPA that stores previously solved coding problems that can be viewed and searched.

 # How To Use